hesselberthlab/lab-website-new/_projects/rna-repair.md

 mRNA and the exon products of cleavage are ligated by Trl1, yielding an mRNA encoding a transcription factor whose translation induces hundreds of stress-response genes.
-Moreover, robust base-pairing between the 5'-exon and intron inhibits HAC1 translation Using cells with muta-tions in RNA repair and decay enzymes, we showed that kinase-mediated decay of HAC1 splicing intermedi-ates both suppresses and activates the UPR.
-Together with recent studies our findings support a new paradigm in cell signaling: analogous to kinase-mediated signal transduction through pro-tein substrates, the UPR is controlled by kinase-mediated signal transduction through RNA substrates.
+Moreover, robust base-pairing between the 5'-exon and intron inhibits HAC1 translation Using cells with mutations in RNA repair and decay enzymes, we showed that kinase-mediated decay of HAC1 splicing intermedi-ates both suppresses and activates the UPR.
+Together with recent studies our findings support a new paradigm in cell signaling: analogous to kinase-mediated signal transduction through protein substrates, the UPR is controlled by kinase-mediated signal transduction through RNA substrates.
 These studies provide a strong conceptual foundation for understanding new couplings between RNA damage and repair.